A 7-year-old boy is brought in by his mother with a six-month history of faecal soiling.

 - The first stool is normally passed within 36 hours of birth

 - Breastfed infants can have a huge range of normal frequency from 10 stools per day to 1 stool every 10 days

 - Formula-fed infants tend to have more bowel actions than breastfed infants

 What happens to poo?

 As stool goes around the colon and out to the rectum, water is reabsorbed.
 So by the end, it will be smaller and harder than it was when it was at the appendix (which is why colostomy bags initially have a watery output).
-Hard poo is sore to pass so children often don’t want to pass it at all.
-Therefore it collects and stays in the bowel longer getting more and more impacted.
+Hard poo is sore to pass, so children often don’t want to pass it at all.
+Therefore it collects and stays in the bowel longer, getting more and more impacted.
 If stools take a longer time to pass through the colon, they will become harder and drier.
-So the treatment is based on adding water to it and getting things moving.
+So the treatment is based on adding water and getting things moving.